bdnorris/DES-340/projects/project05.md

 <mark>**You need to wireframe both "desktop" an "mobile" views.**</mark>

+You can find more examples of wireframes on [this InVision board](https://projects.invisionapp.com/d/main#/projects/boards/5257818)

 <!-- ### And also...“Prototyping:” Planning your interactions

 The methods described here won’t apply, but the “why’s” regarding prototyping do: